 Chili Ingredients

-- Bacon: Bacon adds a wonderful smoky flavor to the chili.
-I’d consider it the secret (or not so secret) ingredient!
+- Bacon: Bacon adds a wonderful smoky flavor and depth to the chili.
+You’re going to love it!

-- Beef broth: I recommend purchasing a high-quality beef broth for the best flavor.
+- Beef broth: A good-quality broth really boosts the flavor.

 Find the complete recipe with measurements below